Last Reviewed June 2021

 Hopfensperger, Jean.
 "A New Equation on Child Support: a Revised Minnesota Formula Means Big Changes for Divorced Parents Starting in 2007."
 Star Tribune, June 13, 2005, p.1A.

 Stassen-Berger, Rachel E. "State's New Child Support Rules Faulted: Activists Point Out Flaws, but Others Say Perfection Elusive."
 St. Paul Pioneer Press, June 2, 2005, p.A1.

 Significant Internet Resources

 Child Support - Minnesota Department of Human Services' website with information devoted to the topic.
 See also their Minnesota Child Support Guidelines Calculator - part of the Minnesota Child Support Online secure website for current child support participants.

-Child Support Homepage - National Conference of State Legislatures (NCSL)
+Child Support Resource Directory - National Conference of State Legislatures (NCSL)